Depending on your personality, you probably fit in one of two categories.

-Regardless of what class you find yourself gravitating toward, try to find a happy medium between having it ready and by the door so far in advanced you trip over it 30 times and looking for socks to pack between contractions.
+Regardless of what class you find yourself gravitating toward, try to find a happy medium between having it ready and by the door so far in advanced your pregnant self trips over it 30 times …and… looking for socks to pack between contractions (Yes, this was me the second time.
+I thought I still had 2 weeks….)

-Here is a list of the most important things you need to consider.
+Here is a list of the most important things you need to consider when packing your hospital bag before going into labour!

 This post contains some affiliate links (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Click here for our full disclosure.
 Thank you!